google-marketing-solutions/performance-psi-tracker/docs/README.md

 > [!IMPORTANT]
 > The API key you created can be used for _any_ Google API.
 It is suggested
-> that you restrict the key to specific APIs (namely, Pagespeed Insights)
+> that you restrict the key to specific APIs (namely, Pagespeed Insights and
-> for better security.
+> CrUX) for better security.

 ### Configuring the Tracker